 Courses: Building Automation, Programmable Logic Controllers, Lighting Essentials, Motors, Motor Controls, AC Theory, Grounding & Bonding, Code Calculations, Blueprints

-This is my first year of teaching Structured Cabling.
-I began my career in the VDV trade eight years ago and progressed from an apprentice to a foreman rather quickly.
+I began teaching Structured Cabling in 2018.
+I began my career in the VDV trade in 2010 and progressed from an apprentice to a foreman rather quickly.
 I worked on many projects for the Communications division of IB Abel over the years.
 I restructured the data and fiber systems for the RH Shepherd campus in Hanover; built the network for both the office building and the lab for JCI in Shrewsbury; and worked with many outstanding leaders on multiple other projects.
 I want to be an instructor because I feel I can impart a working knowledge of my trade to the apprentices, and I possess the desire to share what I have learned and experienced to others.
 The best advice I can give to any student is to learn everything you can, from any source available, and put it to use.
 Our Union is only as good as our weakest person.
 To compete, we must be the best.

 Courses: Structured Cabling